Martinique-F/pairwise-snps-list/README.md

 ```

 ## Get pairwise distances as dataframe from alignment
-To load a multi-FASTA-file into R, use:
+To load a multi FASTA file into R, use:
 ```
 file <- readDNAStringSet("test.fasta")
 head(file)

   A DNAStringSet instance of length 6
     width seq                                                               names
 [1]    64 CGAAATAGCACACGTCATTGTACAGATCCATGCCGTCAGAATGTAACGGAAAGATGAATACCTG  dummy1